-Two 18 year old’s started their (now)billion dollar worth startup in a garage so the story goes.
-The word “Startup” is even today connected to the mental image of Steve Jobs and Steve Wozniak being kids launching Apple 1, Steve Jobs with Windows over 30 years ago and notably Mark Zuckerberg launching The Facebook from his dorm room in Harvard.
+…Or so the story goes.
+The word “Startup” is connected today to the mental image of Steve Jobs and Steve Wozniak as kids launching Apple.
+Or of Mark Zuckerberg launching Facebook from his dorm room in Harvard.

 “I can be tricked by anyone who looks like Mark Zuckerberg.
 There was a guy once who we funded who was terrible.
-I said: ‘How could he be bad?
-He looks like Zuckerberg!’.
+I said: How could he be bad?
+He looks like Zuckerberg!”

 The Disruptive 40s